Quytaki/Quytaki/README.md

 <br/>

-- 🌱 My name is Quytaki, I'm from VN, welcome to my GitHub home page
+- 🌱 My name is Tuan Nguyen (Quytaki), I'm from VN, welcome to my GitHub home page
 - ⚡ I know HTML
-- 😄 And a little bit of CSS, JavaScript, ReactJS, Python, PHP, etc.
+- 😄 And a little bit of CSS, JavaScript, ReactJS, Python, PHP, Kotlin, C#.net, etc.
 - 💖 Love the beautiful code and photos
 - 🔥 One is never too old to learn.